 I am now embarking on two new research projects.
 One, titled Intersections of Animality (for which I was awarded SSHRC Insight Grant funding), bridges my previous work in feminist philosophy and animal ethics, exploring the interlocking of human and animal oppressions through studies of philosophical and literary texts.
 The other, Anthropocene Affects (for which I have been awarded a SSHRC Insight Development Grant), draws on tools from feminist philosophy to think through ontological, epistemological, ethical and political issues raised by the geological epoch that is being called the Anthropocene.

-I am also co-editing two volumes, titled Cripping Critical Animal Studies (with Kelly Struthers Montford and Stephanie Jenkins) and Decolonizing Critical Animal Studies (with Kelly Struthers Montford) to be published in the Critical Animal Studies series of Brill Press.
-These volumes emerge from a conference that Kelly and I organized at the University of Alberta in June 2016 – Decolonizing Critical Animal Studies, Cripping Critical Animal Studies – that was also generously funded by a Social Sciences and Research Council of Canada Connection Grant and the University of Alberta.
+I have also recently completed co-editing two volumes, titled Cripping Critical Animal Studies (with Kelly Struthers Montford and Stephanie Jenkins) and Decolonizing Critical Animal Studies (with Kelly Struthers Montford).
+These volumes, which are currently under review, emerge from a conference that Kelly and I organized at the University of Alberta in June 2016 – Decolonizing Critical Animal Studies, Cripping Critical Animal Studies – that was also generously funded by a Social Sciences and Research Council of Canada Connection Grant and the University of Alberta.

 In November 2016, my book, The Routledge Guidebook to Foucault’s The History of Sexuality was published with Routledge.
 This work provides students of Foucault with detailed explanations of volumes 1-3 of The History of Sexuality, as well as chapters on the influence and legacy of volume 1 in feminist and queer theory.
 Earlier major works include my first book, The Culture of Confession from Augustine to Foucault (Routledge, 2009) and an anthology I edited with Neil Dalal, Asian Perspective on Animal Ethics (Routledge, 2014).